kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 The package containing React components useful when processing Kontent data to the site.

-> To see the progress of the Gatsby v3 supported package - [check out this pull request](https://github.com/Kentico/kontent-gatsby-packages/pull/174).
+> To see the progress of the Gatsby v3 supported packages - [check out this pull request](https://github.com/Kentico/kontent-gatsby-packages/pull/174).

 ## Install